Robert P. Liss, M.D.

 - Clinical Assistant Professor of Ophthalmology at the University of Pennsylvania Medical School

-- Teaches residents at the Philadelphia VA Hospital and Scheie Eye Institute
+- Teaches ophthalmology residents at Scheie Eye Institute

-- “Top Doc” in Main Line Today magazine
+- “Top Doctor” in Main Line Today magazine

-- Silver Apple Award for most instrumental part-time instructor from Scheie Eye Institute, University of Pennsylvania Medical School
+- Two-time recipient of Silver Apple Award for most instrumental part-time instructor at Scheie Eye Institute, University of Pennsylvania Medical School